edannenberg/kubler/bb-dock/nginx-proxy/README.md

         --hostname www \
         gentoobb/nginx-php5.5

-Provided your dns resolves foo.void to the host the nginx-proxy container is running on, you can now access the www container via http://foo.void in your browser.
+Provided your dns resolves foo.void to the host the www_proxy container is running on, you can now access the www container via http://foo.void in your browser.
 VIRTUAL_PORT defaults to 80 and can be omitted.

 You can also use the provided nginx_proxy.sh script, from the top level directory execute: